JMSLab/Template/docs/production.md

 ### Goals

-  *  Confirm that results reported in paper would be unchanged if all externals calls to Google Drive, Dropbox, etc. are pointed to the most recent version.

-  *  Confirm that scons run is up to date and sources/targets are defined appropriately.
+  *  Paper would be unchanged if recompiled from scratch.

 ### Deliverables

-  * A list of any external calls that are out of date and would impact the results.

-  * A list of any source/targets specified incorrectly and any directories that need to be re-run via scons.
+  * A list of any source/targets specified incorrectly and any directories that need to be recompiled.

 ## Task [REF]: Check/update references